JS-RUH-1/W01D02-HW-HTML/README.md

 * Fork this repo
 * Clone it
 * Create html page
 * Write html codes that will leads to this output
+* Don't forget to add your solution, commit it and push it
 ![output answer](images/Output.png)
-* Add your solution, commit it and push it